Informasjonsforvaltning/fdk/docker/README.md

 # Docker module

 Used for starting containers locally with docker compose.
-You need docker installed.
+You need docker installed and allow it to share disk.

+# Download
+Download the docker-compose.yml and docker-compose.override.yml files to a empty directory.
+Create a catalog called data.
+Then start the wanted application (se below)

 # Usage